sasilver75/obsidian/Self-Taught Reasoner.md

 ## Appendix
-- We came across a variety of interesting failure cases for common-sense reasoning in [[CommonsenseQA]], including "Question Implies Answer," "Begging the Question," "Exercise to Reader," "World State Assertions," and "Red Herrings", and "Hint Shortcutting"
+- We came across a variety of interesting failure cases for common-sense reasoning in [[CommonSenseQA]], including "Question Implies Answer," "Begging the Question," "Exercise to Reader," "World State Assertions," and "Red Herrings", and "Hint Shortcutting"

 Abstract